Biweekly credit card payments can save thousands in interest charges

 5. Ensure payments still reach the creditor by the due date on months that have 31 days.

-Ask the card issuer if you can authorize electronic transfers every 14 days.
+Card issuers are required by law to credit payments when they’re received.
+You can also ask your card issuer if you can authorize electronic transfers every 14 days.
 Most companies provide this service for free.

 Also, consider the electronic bill-paying service where you bank.
 If the bank doesn’t charge for this privilege and will automatically transfer the funds every 14 days, then this can be an excellent option.